 Though the falls have yet not been commercialized like Shivnasamudra falls and remains deserted on most of the days but it makes for an ideal day trip from Bangalore to escape from the daily grind.

-A narrow rocky and muddy path will lead you to one of the most spectacular waterfalls of Karnataka.
+A narrow rocky and muddy path leads you to one of the most spectacular waterfalls of Karnataka.
 The terrain is quite uneven and a bit slippery at some places.
-A short 10 minutes walk on dirt, sand, mud, gravel and rocky terrain will lead you to the vantage point to see the fall in all it’s glory.
+A short 10 minutes walk on dirt, sand, mud, gravel and rocky terrain leads you to the vantage point to see the fall in all its glory.

 On your way to the waterfall, you will also find a watchtower to devour in a 360-degree view of the entire rocky terrain peppered with trees adding a bit of greenery.

 There is also a rocky path that can take you to the bottom of the fall, if you are adventurous enough you can definitely trek down and enjoy your time soaking in all the beauty.

 We did not trek down due to an injury but we did spend good 1-2 hours enjoying our time.

 - Pick a shoe that can cross comfortably from road to trail.

 - Swimming is prohibited due to strong underwater current and crocodiles.

 - The river water is not safe for drinking.
 Better to carry bottled water, we took our Lifestraw bottle with us.